dongmeic/MPO_Data_Portal/TrafficCountData/ODOT_Counts/README.md

 ## Dashboard update

 The [dashboard](https://thempo.org/902/Motorized-Traffic-Counts) shows the spatial and temporal patterns of the counts and it has been updated to April 2021.
+There is no length data for Oct 2020 due to a data migration issue when ODOT shift to a new database (Oregon Traffic Monitoring System).

 ### Steps to update the dashboard